 A tonality suitable for the context additionally strengthens the trust for the online store and the product and can positively influence the purchase decision.

 In addition, customers should be encouraged to purchase the item exactly from this – your – store.
 This also explains why this can’t just be about promoting the item.
 Building a relationship of trust is much more important.
 Eventually, it’s all about marketing and search engine optimization (SEO for short).
 Unlike in a brick-and-mortar store, the prospective customer only has a screen in front of him.

 Well written product descriptions have two aims:

 - They are supposed to reduce the rate of returns.
-If the return rate of the product is clearly above average, information obviously relevant for the buyer was missing in the product description.
+If the return rate of the product is significantly above average, the buyer is obviously missing relevant information in the product description.

-In your opinion, which three factors have the greatest influence on the return rate?
+Survey: Which three factors have the highest influence on the return rate?

 (multiple answers possible; n=297; source: e-commerce guide)